szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - This effect is implemented using timers, which may result in minor, momentary delays in application or removal when entering/exiting invisibility.
 - Only player and joinable characters benefit; enemies are unaffected.

+### Make all bracers, belts and boots grant +1 HP, so unenchanted variants aren't just garbage (1532)

+I do not like gear that you can wear without any effect whatsoever.
+I can live with rings that don't do that, because there's no reasonable benefit to just wearing a ring.
+Therefore, wearing unenchanted belts, boots, and bracers will grant the wearer +1 HP which I think is reasonable enough, and it doesn't change balance much.
+For consistency, the magical variants also grant that.
+The unenchanted items will still be the worst choice, but should encourage filling all the gear slots.

+### Make Void-weapons slightly more effective and logical (1548)

+- On-equip strength-sapping effect will no longer affect undead (such as with Hexxat).
+- The weapons will be able to critically hit, dealing double damage, which is a feature that was missing from the original implementation.

+### Make Light Crossbows get +1/2 more APR (1360)

+Just a small bonus to make it more interesting and different compared to heavy crossbows.
+It's not too far-fetched to think smaller crossbows can be reloaded faster.
+This will affect crossbows that have an APR bonus already, such as crossbows of speed.

 </details>

 ---